Improved Smoothed Analysis of Multiobjective Optimization: Non-zero-preserving Perturbations

 As mentioned earlier, with the shift vector~$u$ we control which information of~$V$ has to be revealed to execute the call \Witness{V, J, A, B, u}.
-While Lemma~\ref{lemma:same behavior} holds for any vector~$u$, we have to choose~$u$ carefully for our probabilistic analysis to work.
-We will see that the choice $u^* = u^*(J, A)$,
+While Lemma~\ref{lemma:same behavior} holds for every vector~$u$, we have to choose~$u$ carefully for our probabilistic analysis to work.
+We will see that the choice $u^\star = u^\star(J, A)$, given by